Austrian Audio OC818 Review: Great Large Diaphragm Mic to Have!

 OC818 Unique Software

-With Polar Designer, you have the option of getting very detailed and splitting the mic’s signal into five independent frequency bands, each with its own level response and polar pattern.
-It also features an automatic Terminator control that can eliminate mic bleed caused by hi-hats in the snare mic.
-In addition, Polar Designer is a powerful tool for shaping sound.
+Another interesting thing that you can do with the Polar Designer is that you will be able to split the mic signal into five different frequency bands, each with its own separate level response and polar pattern.
+This also features an automatic Terminator control that will eradicate any microphone bleed that is caused by any other sources that are around the mic, meaning the Polar Designer is such a powerful tool for shaping the sound that you’re working on at the moment.

 Austrian Audio OC818 Software